Louisville Slugger Museum & Factory: History

 The facility is the fourth location where Louisville Slugger bats have been made.
 The original shop was on South First Street in Louisville between Main and Market Streets.
 It was there that family legend suggests J. A. "Bud" Hillerich made a bat for Louisville Eclipse star Pete Browning after Browning broke his bat during a game in which Hillerich attended in July 1884.
 The next day, Browning got three hits with the bat and the legend was born.
 In 1901, the factory moved to the corner of South Preston and Finzer Streets, where they would stay until 1974.
 This site was vacant for many years after, but the land was donated to the city in 2015 to be developed into a community space.
 From 1974 to 1996, Louisville Sluggers were actually made in Jeffersonville, Indiana, just across the Ohio River at a facility called Slugger Park, while H&B maintained corporate offices on Broadway in Louisville.

 Starting in the early 1990s, H&B CEO John A. "Jack" Hillerich III began looking to move production back to Louisville.
 Hillerich wanted to bring the factory back together with the business offices while also providing a place for the public to connect with the Louisville Slugger brand.
 Eventually, a site at 8th and Main Streets was chosen, the site of a former tobacco warehouse.
 After extensive renovations, the Museum & Factory opened in July 1996 with a gala of Hall of Fame players, including Ted Williams, Stan Musial, Ernie Banks, Harmon Killebrew and Pee Wee Reese.

-The museum underwent extensive renovations in 2008, led by Formations, Inc of Portland, OR.
-In 2013, the Museum & Factory broke its own attendance record, drawing more than 303,000 visitors.
-The building also houses corporate offices for Hillerich & Bradsby and its two other divisions, Bionic Gloves and PowerBilt Golf Clubs.
-Wilson Sporting Goods also maintains much of its Louisville Slugger sales force in the building after purchasing the brand from Hillerich & Bradsby in 2015.
-The Hillerich family maintains ownership of the museum and bat factory.
+The museum underwent additional major renovations in 2008, led by Formations of Portland, Oregon.
+In 2013, the Museum & Factory broke its own attendance record, drawing more than 303,000 visitors; this record was broken yet again in 2017, with attendance reaching 326,595.
+Another round of renovations, the most extensive since 2008, was completed in 2023.

 The museum routinely travels around the country with a pop-up version of the experience called the Mobile Museum.
 These experiences often include old-time bat making demonstrations, a "Hold a Piece of History" exhibit and assorted team-specific exhibits, games and giveaways.
 Since 2013, the museum has visited U.S. Cellular Field, Miller Park, Busch Stadium, Progressive Field and Victory Field as well as Winter Warm-Ups for the Detroit Tigers, Cincinnati Reds, Chicago Cubs, Chicago White Sox and Cleveland Indians.
 A Mobile Museum was also set up at the 2015 Major League Baseball All-Star Game Fan Fest in Cincinnati, and the 2017 ACC baseball tournament Fan Fest at Louisville Slugger Field.